-Swimming certificates
+Swimming

 The National Curriculum sets the target that all children should be able to swim 25m by the time they leave their junior school.
-We put a great deal of time into making sure that our children achieve this target through regular swimming sessions at Thornton Heath pool.
-As an aid to motivation we award certificates from the Swimming Teachers' Association along with cloth badges to sew on tracksuits.
-We ask for a contribution of £1 from parents when these certificates are awarded at 5m, 10m, 25m, 50m, 100m and 200m.
+We put a great deal of time into making sure that our children achieve this target through weekly swimming sessions at Thornton Heath pool for pupils in Year 4.
 Swimming is a required subject within the National Curriculum and therefore is not optional.